tartley/genesis/README.txt

     --force
         Required to create a new project in a non-empty directory, overwriting any files or dirs with the same name as template content.
-    --config-dir=C
-        Use C as your config dir instead of ~/.genesis.
-Used for testing Genesis itself during development.

 All of the above also define name-value pairs which are used to search-and- replace tags within the copied template.
 For example, a tag in the template